-During his career, Greene developed high-speed semiconductor computer-memory systems at Fairchild Semiconductor R&D Labs in the 1960s and was hailed as one of the first black technologists to break the color barrier in the local industry.
+He developed high-speed semiconductor computer-memory systems at Fairchild Semiconductor R&D Labs in the 1960s and was hailed as one of the first black technologists to break the color barrier in the local industry.
 He held the patent for the integrated circuit that made Fairchild a semiconductor leader at the time.

-The quote printed on the new school T-shirts is emblematic of a spirit he embodied, Royaltey-Quandt said: "Lift as you climb."
+The quote printed on the new school T-shirts is emblematic of a spirit he embodied, Royaltey-Quandt said: "lift as you climb."
 (Greene made his statement to the Palo Alto Weekly in 2009 when he was honored as one of the 50 most important African-Americans in technology in an exhibit at Palo Alto City Hall.)